TRS provides retirement, disability and death benefits to its members, in addition to a variety of services.

 What services are available for the Defined Benefit Plan?

-You may be eligible to participate in the TRS Supplemental Savings Plan
+Are you eligible to Bring More with the TRS Supplemental Savings Plan?

-Members may call the TRS SSP Service Center at 844-877-4572 (844-TRS-457B) to learn about investment options, plan features, financial planning tools and enroll in the SSP.
-Voya Customer Service Associates are available weekdays between 7 a.m. to 7 p.m.
+Members may visit trsilssp.voya.com or call the TRS SSP Service Center at 844-877-4572 (844-TRS-457B) to learn about investment options, plan features, financial planning tools or personalize your SSP account.
+Customer Service Associates are available weekdays between 7 a.m. to 7 p.m.
 CT, excluding stock market holidays.
-The SSP participant website is available at trsilssp.voya.com